sbaldasty/sbaldasty.github.io/README.md

 - Figure out breadcrumb trail
 - Resolve breadcrumb issue on GitHub Actions
 - Figure out home and blog index page names
+- Switch from yaml to toml for all configuration